How to get your foot in the door of the health industry

 by Renée Leonard Stainton

 It's a booming industry full of diverse and varied career paths.
-But how do you get started?
-Professional wellness expert, Renée Leonard-Stainton, explores 5 ways to get your foot in the door of the health and wellbeing sector.
+But how do you get started in the health industry?
+Professional wellness expert, Renée Leonard-Stainton, explores 5 ways to get your foot in the door of this growing industry.

 While doing your downward dog, do you often fantasise about leaving your corporate desk job?
 Do you spend all of your spare change (and time!) devouring wellness books, researching the latest health trends and scrolling blogs to keep an eye on the latest health products and services?

-Perhaps the time has come to listen to one of your much-loved motivational quotes and just take the plunge to explore a career in the health and wellness industry.
-So, where to start?
+Perhaps the time has come to listen to one of your much-loved motivational quotes and begin exploring a career in the health and wellness industry.

 Here are 5 tips on how to get your foot in the door of the booming health industry.